Your one-stop hub for trusted gout info, helpful tools, and community-backed guidance.

 Flares can come on fast, and the pain can be overwhelming.
 But with the right treatment, relief is absolutely possible, and we’re here to help you get there.

-Gout is caused by a buildup of uric acid in the blood, which forms needle-like crystals in the joints, and triggers painful inflammation.
+Gout is caused by a buildup of uric acid in the blood that forms needle-like crystals in the joints and triggers painful inflammation.

 This isn't your grandpa's gout